Lam Research (NASDAQ:LRCX) Issues Q4 2022 Earnings Guidance

 Lam Research (NASDAQ:LRCX – Get Rating) issued an update on its fourth quarter 2022 earnings guidance on Wednesday morning.
-The company provided earnings per share (EPS) guidance of $6.500-$8.000 for the period, compared to the Thomson Reuters consensus estimate of $8.240.
+The company provided EPS guidance of $6.500-$8.000 for the period, compared to the Thomson Reuters consensus EPS estimate of $8.240.
 The company issued revenue guidance of $3.90 billion-$4.50 billion, compared to the consensus revenue estimate of $4.46 billion.

-Lam Research (NASDAQ:LRCX – Get Rating) last announced its quarterly earnings data on Wednesday, January 26th.
-The semiconductor company reported $8.53 EPS for the quarter, beating the Zacks’ consensus estimate of $8.46 by $0.07.
-Lam Research had a return on equity of 78.38% and a net margin of 27.78%.
-The firm had revenue of $4.23 billion during the quarter, compared to analysts’ expectations of $4.41 billion.
-During the same quarter last year, the firm posted $6.03 earnings per share.
-The company’s revenue for the quarter was up 22.3% compared to the same quarter last year.
-On average, equities research analysts anticipate that Lam Research will post 32.63 EPS for the current fiscal year.
+Lam Research (NASDAQ:LRCX – Get Rating) last released its quarterly earnings results on Wednesday, April 20th.
+The semiconductor company reported $7.40 earnings per share for the quarter, missing the consensus estimate of $7.51 by ($0.11).
+The firm had revenue of $4.06 billion during the quarter, compared to the consensus estimate of $4.24 billion.
+Lam Research had a return on equity of 75.51% and a net margin of 27.13%.
+The company’s revenue for the quarter was up 5.5% compared to the same quarter last year.
+During the same period in the previous year, the company posted $7.49 EPS.
+Equities research analysts anticipate that Lam Research will post 31.61 EPS for the current year.

-Several research analysts have weighed in on the company.
-Deutsche Bank Aktiengesellschaft cut their price objective on Lam Research from $650.00 to $560.00 and set a hold rating on the stock in a research report on Wednesday, April 13th.
-Bank of America boosted their price objective on Lam Research from $675.00 to $785.00 and gave the stock a buy rating in a research report on Monday, January 10th.
-Evercore ISI lowered their target price on Lam Research from $855.00 to $800.00 and set an outperform rating on the stock in a research note on Thursday, January 27th.
-StockNews.com lowered Lam Research from a buy rating to a hold rating in a research note on Thursday, March 24th.
-Finally, UBS Group lowered their target price on Lam Research from $765.00 to $760.00 and set a buy rating on the stock in a research note on Thursday, January 27th.
-Thirteen analysts have rated the stock with a hold rating and eleven have given a buy rating to the company’s stock.
-Based on data from MarketBeat.com, Lam Research has an average rating of Hold and a consensus price target of $703.77.
+Several analysts have issued reports on LRCX shares.
+Barclays cut their price target on shares of Lam Research from $700.00 to $625.00 and set an overweight rating for the company in a research report on Thursday, April 21st.
+Deutsche Bank Aktiengesellschaft cut their price target on shares of Lam Research from $650.00 to $560.00 and set a hold rating for the company in a research report on Wednesday, April 13th.
+Zacks Investment Research lowered shares of Lam Research from a buy rating to a hold rating and set a $583.00 price target for the company. in a research report on Friday, January 28th.
+Susquehanna Bancshares cut their price target on shares of Lam Research from $655.00 to $640.00 and set a neutral rating for the company in a research report on Thursday, January 27th.
+Finally, UBS Group dropped their target price on shares of Lam Research from $765.00 to $760.00 and set a buy rating for the company in a report on Thursday, January 27th.
+Twelve research analysts have rated the stock with a hold rating and ten have assigned a buy rating to the company.
+According to MarketBeat.com, the company has a consensus rating of Hold and a consensus price target of $670.90.

-In other news, EVP Richard A. Gottscho sold 537 shares of the firm’s stock in a transaction on Thursday, March 3rd.
-The stock was sold at an average price of $560.50, for a total value of $300,988.50.
-The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-Also, SVP Scott Gerald Meikle sold 700 shares of Lam Research stock in a transaction on Tuesday, February 1st.
-The shares were sold at an average price of $590.00, for a total value of $413,000.00.
+In other news, SVP Scott Gerald Meikle sold 700 shares of the company’s stock in a transaction on Tuesday, February 1st.
+The stock was sold at an average price of $590.00, for a total transaction of $413,000.00.
+The sale was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
+Also, EVP Richard A. Gottscho sold 537 shares of the company’s stock in a transaction on Thursday, March 3rd.
+The shares were sold at an average price of $560.50, for a total value of $300,988.50.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders have sold 1,937 shares of company stock worth $1,092,843.
-Company insiders own 0.31% of the company’s stock.
+Over the last ninety days, insiders have sold 1,937 shares of company stock worth $1,092,843.
+Corporate insiders own 0.34% of the company’s stock.

 About Lam Research (Get Rating)